 Declaration of Major

-Students wishing to declare the major can obtain the necessary information and materials from the Biological Sciences Office (Lapham Hall, Room 181) or the CES Program Coordinator’s office (Lapham Hall, Room 393) or from their College of Letters and Science advisor.
+Students wishing to declare the major can obtain the necessary information by contacting the CES Program Coordinator’s office (Lapham Hall, Room 366) or their College of Letters and Science advisor.

 Letters & Science Advising